CPPL/grav-bigfootjs/README.md

 ### GPM Installation (Preferred)

-The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
-From the root of your Grav install type:
+The simplest way to install this plugin will be via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line). *Currently the plugin isn't available through GPM so you the manual option will have to be used in the short term.*  From the root of your Grav install type:

     bin/gpm install bigfoot-js